Riliumph/til/英語/ECC/Power4/Grammer/C_Unit3.md

 Expressing opinions logically is a skill that every student needs to learn.

+Therefore, the government ~~decided~~ to use newspapers in class so that students ~~could~~ understand the information and exchange opinions.
-Therefore, the government decided to use newspapers in class so that students could understand the information and exchange opinions.
+Therefore, the government has decided to use newspapers in class so that students can understand the information and exchange opinions.

 School-sides also encourage parents to enhance this kind of skills at home by reading interesting articles with their children.